Lenyn Sosa Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.3 K/9, the eighth-best in MLB.
+- The Rays pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Rays have the top team ERA across all MLB pitching staffs (2.80).
+- The Rays' 2.79 team ERA ranks first across all MLB pitching staffs.

-- The Rays surrender the fewest home runs in baseball (nine total, 0.5 per game).
+- The Rays allow the fewest home runs in baseball (12 total, 0.6 per game).

-- McClanahan makes the start for the Rays, his fifth of the season.
-He is 4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched.
+- Eflin (2-0) takes the mound for the Rays to make his third start of the season.

-- In his last time out on Sunday, the left-hander went six innings against the Toronto Blue Jays, giving up one earned run while surrendering four hits.
+- In his most recent appearance -- in relief on Monday -- the righty tossed 2/3 innings against the Cincinnati Reds while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.